milanglacier/minuet-ai.el/README.md

 ## minuet-n-completions

-Number of completion items to request from the language model.
-This number is encoded as part of the prompt for the chat LLM.
+For FIM model, this is the number of requests to send.
+For chat LLM , this is the number of completions encoded as part of the prompt.
 Note that when `minuet-add-single-line-entry` is true, the actual number of returned items may exceed this value.
 Additionally, the LLM cannot guarantee the exact number of completion items specified, as this parameter serves only as a prompt guideline.
 The default is `3`.

+If resource efficiency is imporant, it is recommended to set this value to `1`.

 ## minuet-auto-suggestion-debounce-delay